apache/spark/CI.rst

 Workflows
 =========

+A general note about cancelling duplicated workflows: for the Build Images, CI Build and CodeQL workflows we use the ``concurrency`` feature of GitHub actions to automatically cancel "old" workflows of each time -- meaning if you push a new commit to a branch or to a pull request and there is a workflow running GitHub Actions will cancel the old job automatically.

 Build Images Workflow
 ---------------------

-This workflow has two purposes - it builds images for the CI Workflow but also it cancels duplicate or failed builds in order to save job time in GitHub Actions and allow for faster feedback for developers.
+This workflow builds images for the CI Workflow.

-It's a special type of workflow: ``workflow_run`` which means that it is triggered by other workflows (in our case it is triggered by the ``CI Build`` workflow).
+It's a special type of workflow: ``pull_request_target`` which means that it is triggered when a pull request is opened.
 This also means that the workflow has Write permission to the Airflow repository and it can - for example - push to the GitHub registry the images used by CI Builds which means that the images can be built only once and reused by all the CI jobs (including the matrix jobs).
 We've implemented it in the way that the CI Build running will wait until the images are built by the "Build Images" workflow.

+(This workflow is also triggered on normal pushes to our "main" branches, i.e. after a pull request is merged.)

 It's possible to disable this feature and go back to the previous behaviour via ``GITHUB_REGISTRY_WAIT_FOR_IMAGE`` flag in the "Build Workflow image".
 Setting it to "false" switches back to the behaviour that each job builds own image.

 You can also switch back to jobs building the images on its own on the fork level by setting ``AIRFLOW_GITHUB_REGISTRY_WAIT_FOR_IMAGE`` secret to ``false``.
-This will disable pushing the "RUN_ID" images to GitHub Registry and all the images will be built locally by each job.
+This will disable pushing the "COMMIT_SHA" images to GitHub Registry and all the images will be built locally by each job.
 It is about 20% slower for the whole build on average, but it does not require to have access to push images to GitHub, which sometimes might be not available (depending on the account status).

-The write permission also allows to cancel duplicate workflows.
-It is not possible for the Pull Request CI Builds run from the forks as they have no Write permission allowing them to cancels running workflows.
+The write permission also allows to cancel workflows.
+It is not possible for the pull request "CI Builds" workflow run from the forks as they have no Write permission and cannot cancel running workflows.
 In our case we perform several different cancellations:

-* we cancel duplicate "CI Build" workflow runs s (i.e. workflows from the same repository and branch that were started in quick succession - this allows to save workers that would have been busy running older version of the same Pull Request (usually with fix-ups) and free them for other runs.

-* we cancel duplicate "Build Images" workflow runs for the same reasons.
-The "Build Images" builds run image builds which takes quite some time, so pushing a fixup quickly on the same branch will also cancel the past "Build Images" workflows.

 * last, but not least - we cancel any of the "CI Build" workflow runs that failed in some important jobs.
   This is another optimisations - GitHub does not have "fail-fast" on the whole run and this cancelling